 In order to make sure that my kiddos are still getting the nutrients that they need when they are struggling to eat the required amount of fruits and veggies this time of year, and to boost their immune system during cold and flu season, I add nutritional supplements to their diets.
 Here are my favorite, and most successful ways of doing so, with American made products I trust.

+During back to school season, our nutrition and our immune systems always need a boost.
 Late in the winter season, I always find myself struggling with which fruits and vegetables to feed my family.
 In the summer and early fall, fresh, local produce is bountiful in New England.
-This time of year, not so much.
 Since during the local growing season we get all of our produce at the farmers’ market, my kiddos know the taste difference between a fresh local tomato and a store bought tomato that is hard and dry.
 We are all sick of frozen fruit, root veggies, and stale, shriveled produce.
-Their diets have started to reflect this and they are becoming pickier as to what fruits and veggies they will eat.
+Their diets reflect this and they are becoming pickier as to what fruits and veggies they will eat.
 Vitamin supplements are my ninja-mom trick.

 How to Add Nutritional Supplements (and be sneaky about it)